nicolas2lee/nomenclature/README.md

 ![Alt text](./image/instance1.png?raw=true "Title")
 The same for instance2, need to activate profile: inmemory, and need to override port also.
 So here, I override parameter server.port = 9090
 ![Alt text](./image/instance2.png?raw=true "Title")

+# Spring Batch

+In spring batch steps, if the content of the read step is null, then all following sub steps of current step will be skipped